Daniela Carneiro

-Daniela Moté de Souza Carneiro (born 10 February 1976 in Italva), also known as Daniela do Waguinho, is a Brazilian pedagogue and politician affiliated to Brazil Union (UNIÃO).
+Daniela Moté de Souza Carneiro (born 10 February 1976 in Italva), also known as Daniela do Waguinho, is a Brazilian pedagogue and politician affiliated to Republicans.
 She is currently a congresswoman and former Minister of Tourism.

 Political career

 In 2003, she worked at the Municipal Secretariat of Education of Rio de Janeiro.
 After that, Carneiro worked at the Municipal Secretariat of Social Assistance and Citizenship of the same city.

 Between February 2017 and March 2018, Daniela had served as Municipal Secretary of Social Assistance and Citizenship of Belford Roxo during the first term of her husband, Wagner dos Santos Carneiro.

 Chamber of Deputies (2019–2022)

 In the 2018 Rio de Janeiro state election, Daniela was elected for the Chamber representing the state and becoming the most voted candidate of her party of the state, the Brazilian Democratic Movement (MDB), and the most voted candidate for the Chamber in Belford Roxo, with 136,286 votes.
 In the 2022 state elections, Daniela was re-elected as the most voted candidate, with a total of 213,706 votes.